 This cockroach is a slow traveler.
 People refer to them as waterbugs because they live dark and humid environments.
-They congregate around damp basements, decaying organic materials, drains, porches, under sinks, trawl spaces and sewers.
+They congregate around damp basements, decaying organic materials, drains, porches, under sinks, trawl spaces, and sewers.
 On the outside, they like wet areas like shrubs, under cover of the sheet, cisterns, water valve wells, foundations, landfills, garbage bins, garbage kicks, and under mulch.

 These pests need food and water and hot, humid places to hide between 68 degrees Fahrenheit (20 degrees Celsius) and 84 degrees Fahrenheit (29 degrees Celsius).
-Eastern cockroaches often go out at night and are good at hiding during a casual inspection of a suspected infested house during the day.
+Oriental cockroaches often go out at night and are good at hiding during a casual inspection of a suspected infested house during the day.

 A professional expert in pest control can use baits with abamectin, boric acid, hydramethylnon, and sulfur amid.
 They can spray a perimeter insecticide to make a continuous barrier around the house.
 Boric acid, diatomaceous earth, and silica airgel powder can be sprayed into cracks, crevices, and voids that will stick to the oily surface of the cockroach’s body and dehydrate or poison them to death.